 An installment loan will eventually hit your credit report.
 Failure to make the payments on time will hit your credit report.
 However, an installment loan application will not result in inquiries to your credit bureau file.

-And if you pay the payments on time, it may not show up on the credit report while you’re in the process of getting approved for a business loan or mortgage.
-Yet it is your responsibility to ensure that you can pay all of your payments, because a late payment will eventually hit your credit.
+And if you pay the payments on time, it may not show up on the credit report while you’re getting approved for a business loan or mortgage.
+Yet, you must ensure you can pay all your payments because a late fee will eventually hit your credit.

 I’m Responsible for Others’ Debt

 There are only two cases where this is true.
-The first case is when your spouse takes out a loan while you’re married, and you’re married in a community property state.
-In this case, each partner is legally obligated to pay the debt in the other’s name, even if they didn’t know about the loan at the time.
+The first case is when your spouse takes out a loan while you’re married and married in a community property state.
+In this case, each partner is legally obligated to pay the debt in the other’s name, even if they didn’t know about the loan then.
 You are not responsible for debts they took out before you were married or after a divorce.

-The other case in which you could be held responsible for someone else’s debt is if you’re a co-signer on the loan.
-You’ll know if you’re a co-signer, because you are legally obligated to co-sign the loan along with the original applicant.
+The other case in which you could be held responsible for someone else’s debt is if you’re a co-signer on a loan.
+You’ll know if you’re a co-signer because you are legally obligated to co-sign the loan with the original applicant.

 Your credit report will be run, too, because creditors want to know if you can pay the debt if the primary applicant cannot.
 If they don’t pay the debt, you’ll be held responsible.
 That is why you shouldn’t co-sign a loan for something you cannot or will not want to pay.
 Note that an installment loan doesn’t require a co-signer.
 In many jurisdictions, you’re not allowed to have a co-signer.

-You are not legally responsible for your parent, sibling or child’s debts unless you chose to be a co-signer.
+You are not legally responsible for your parent, sibling, or child’s debts unless you are a co-signer.

 Paying Off Debt Hurts Your Credit

-Your credit score is based on a number of factors.
+Your credit score is based on some factors.
 Your payment history is one.
 Your debt utilization ratio is another.
 Paying off loans will not hurt your credit.
 Closing unused lines of credit may hurt your credit.

 However, it protects you from being hit with late fees and penalties because you didn’t pay an annual fee you didn’t know would be charged on an unused account.
-It also protects you from identity theft, because an unused card can still be stolen with debt racked up in your name.
+It also protects you from identity theft because a new card can still be stolen with debt in your name.

-Pay off your installment loans, so that you no longer have to make these steep payments.
-You’ll free up cash you can save up for emergencies or pay down other loans.
+Pay off your installment loans so you no longer have to make these steep payments.
+You’ll free up cash you can save for emergencies or pay down other loans.

-Get rid of payday loans and title loans, so that you can escape the cycle of debt they tend to trap people in.
-And paying off repeat loans like this will not just improve your credit but prevent you from ending up over-extended.
+Get rid of payday and title loans so that you can escape the cycle of debt they tend to trap people in.
+And paying off repeat loans like this will improve your credit and prevent you from becoming over-extended.

 Don’t let the many myths and misconceptions about installment loans prevent you from considering this option.
-Simply do your research and explore your options, so that you find the right financial product for your situation.
+Research and explore your options to find the right financial product.